anhinga/2020-notes/attention-based-models/transformer-mystery.md

 of Dataflow Matrix Machines).
 On the other hand, we know that Transformers are nicely trainable, that the resulting models actually do take advantage of their expressive power, whereas no one has yet established that Dataflow Matrix Machines are nicely trainable in a practical sense.

+---

+If one thinks how a biological cell is "interpreting" its DNA by cascade of gene expression regulation ("often, one gene regulator controls another, and so on, in a https://en.wikipedia.org/wiki/Gene_regulatory_network), one finds a lot of parallels with how a transformer is "interpreting" a text via multilayered attention.